redarling/redarling/README.md

 ### 🧑‍💻 About Me

 - 🎓 **Software Engineering** student at **[42 Angouleme](https://www.42angouleme.fr/)**.
-- 💻 Passionate about Software Development and **Data Engineering**.
 - 🌱 Currently doing an internship at Bluco (Station F).

 ---